 Berkeley and UCLA used to be the two clear-cut crown jewels of the University of California system.
-While that remains the case in 2021, many other branch campuses have become highly-selective universities in their own right, with an ever-increasing degree of admissions difficulty.
-UC-San Diego is the top example as it is now a place where 100% of admitted students hail from the top 10% of their high school class and the average GPA is over 4.0.
+While that remains the case in 2023, many other branch campuses have become highly-selective universities in their own right, with an ever-increasing degree of admissions difficulty.
+UC San Diego is the top example as it is now a place where 100% of admitted students hail from the top 10% of their high school class and the average GPA is over 4.0.
+Not shockingly, the UCSD acceptance rate has been on the decline in recent cycles.

 • SAT, ACT, GPA and class rank of accepted UC-San Diego applicants